agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 * *Natural Language Processing*

 **Background Reading** (optional)
 * Whalen et al. 2022.
 Navigating the pitfalls of machine learning in genomics.
 [Nat Rev Genet.
-23:169-81](https://www.nature.com/articles/s41576-021-00434-9)
+23:169-81](https://pubmed.ncbi.nlm.nih.gov/34837041/)
 * Thennavan et al. 2021.
 Molecular analysis of TCGA breast cancer histologic types.
 [Cell Genomics.
-1:100067](https://doi.org/10.1016/j.xgen.2021.100067)
+1:100067](https://pubmed.ncbi.nlm.nih.gov/35465400/)

 **Links**
-* http://usegalaxy.org - this lab will be performed using the public Galaxy website, which was introduced in [Lab 6](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_6_Genome_Assembly)
+* http://usegalaxy.org - this lab will be performed using the public Galaxy website, which was introduced in [Lab 6](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_6_Genome_Assembly) and used for RNA-Seq analysis in [Lab 9](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_9_RNASeq)

 **Computer Resources**
 * You can complete this entire lab by using your web browser